holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 ```

 * First a single dependency is added that provides a Kotlin API to parse fasta-formatted data.
 * Because some of the sequences might be large we want to run with 2gb of memory.
-Since it is supposed to be a self-contained mini-program it ships a simplistic CLI involving just an input file and the length-cutoff.
+* Since it is supposed to be a self-contained mini-program it ships a simplistic CLI involving just an input file and the length-cutoff.
-* The implementation is straightforward: It creates an iterator over the entries in the fasta-file, which is filtered by length and the remaining entries are printed to stdout.
+* The implementation is straightforward: We create an iterator over the entries in the fasta-file, which is filtered by length, and the remaining entries are printed to stdout.

 Because of Kotlin's nice and concise collections API and syntax, the solution should be readable almost even to non-developers. ;-)